UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 Variable          | Description
 ------------------|---------------------------------------------
-copy_backoff_time | How many seconds to wait before trying to copy a certain folder to vault again (default: 300 = 5 minutes) copy_max_retries  | How many times to retry copy to vault on particular folder before failing and sending notification (default: 5)
+vault_copy_backoff_time | How many seconds to wait before trying to copy a certain folder to vault again (default: 300 = 5 minutes) vault_copy_max_retries  | How many times to retry copy to vault on particular folder before failing and sending notification (default: 5)

 ### Deposit module configuration